 Currently Craving: Brown stew salmon with rice and peas.
 It’s a dish I love, and luckily because I am quarantined in Jamaica, I’ve been able to get it a little more often than usual.
 When I was travelling prior to the COVID-19 outbreak, I’ve often been unable to get some of my favourite dishes because I was always in another country.

-Favorite Caribbean Dish To Cook At Home: Curry coconut shrimp with rice and peas.
+Favourite Caribbean Dish To Cook At Home: Curry coconut shrimp with rice and peas.
 My mom taught me how to make it, and most of what I know when it comes to Jamaican cooking in general.
 I’ve also taught a friend from overseas how to prepare it.

 Go-to Caribbean Spot: There are so many good restaurants in Jamaica.
 But I really like a place called the Ultimate Ultra Lounge.
-When I’m traveling, I’m always hunting for a Jamaican restaurant.
+When I’m travelling, I’m always hunting for a Jamaican restaurant.
 If I can’t find one, I’ll get the closest food to it.

 Your Caribbean Essentials: Seafood, vegetables, ground provisions, rice, natural seasonings, and my all-purpose seasoning.
 The all-purpose is like the icing on the cake for me.
 The perfect finishing touch.

 One Dish Every Visitor Should Try: Coconut curry shrimp because it’s the best.
-The seasoning mixed with the coconut flavor is really special.
+The seasoning mixed with the coconut flavour is really special.
 And they should pick up a bottle of scotch bonnet pepper sauce to go.